LeanKit-Labs/cowpoke/README.md

 ### Docker

-There is a Dockerfile included as well that can be built and run.
+There is a Dockerfile included as well that can be built and run

 - ```docker pull leankit/cowpoke```
 - ```docker run --name cowpoke --env-file "path to .env file" -d leankit/cowpoke```